benstaf/astro-pit-pages_new/src/content/blog/abtesting.md

 This is not about replacing backtests.
 It is about answering a different question—one backtests cannot answer reliably:

-> *Does this model reduce look-ahead bias in practice?*
+> *Does this LLM API reduce look-ahead bias in practice?*

 That question demands Silicon Valley-grade rigor.